Forbrukerradet/FreeLoan/README.md

 Finansportalen.no's calculation software of effective interest rate

 # Maven
-To include `free-loan` librray to your Maven project:
+To include `free-loan` library to your Maven project:

 1. Add following repository to your Maven configuration: